jroallanos/jroallanos.github.io/_pages/about.md

 selected_papers: false # true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

-#announcements:
+announcements:
-  #enabled: false # includes a list of news items
+ enabled: false # includes a list of news items
- # scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+ scrollable: false # adds a vertical scroll bar if there are more than 3 news items
-  #limit: 5 # leave blank to include all the news in the `_news` folder
+ limit:   # leave blank to include all the news in the `_news` folder

 latest_posts:
   enabled: false